Image by Anja-#pray for ukraine# #helping hands# stop the war from Pixabay

 • Performing SWOT and other analyses of platforms and systems.
 Doing deep dives to better understand some areas of the technology landscape and create plans and roadmaps for improvement.

-• Standardization of processes and documentation.
-Defining common templates for documents such as Architectural Decision Records (ADRs), Technical Design Reviews (TDRs), or common diagrams.
+• Standardizing of processes and documentation.
+Defining standard templates for documents such as Architectural Decision Records (ADRs), Technical Design Reviews (TDRs), or common diagrams.

 • Supporting merger and acquisitions (M&A) activities with expertise and analyses.
 Support analyses, recommendations, and integration planning regarding mergers and acquisitions.